 Assemble and garnish

 Unlike regular Chinese dumplings which are closed parcels, shumai are not fully sealed.
 Use the wrapper to cover the filling from the side but leave the top part open.
-My recipe video below demonstrates how to assemble them with ease.
+My tutorial video in the recipe card below demonstrates how to assemble them with ease.

 I like using pieces of shrimp and peas to decorate my shumai.
 They make the finished dish more visually appealing.
 Crab roe or finely chopped carrot can be substitutes for garnishing.